Bartozzz/mads/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

-**MADS** (_Mathematics, Algorithms, Data Structures_) is a set of JavaScript utilities for working with various mathematical functions, algorithms and data structures.
+**MADS** (_Mathematics, Algorithms, Data Structures_) is a set of TypeScript utility modules for working with various mathematical functions, algorithms and data structures.

 > **Note:** documentation and examples for each package are published in their respectives [READMEs](#installation).
 Please, refer to those resources for installation details and API references.